-POM, or Possession of Marijuana is a criminal offense in Texas for possessing marijuana.
-The offense does not require ownership of the marijuana, or even prof that it's yours.
+POM, or Possession of Marijuana is a criminal offense in Texas for possessing marijuana -- at least for now.
+The offense does not require ownership of the marijuana, or even proof that it's yours.
 The prosecutors merely must prove that a person had knowledge of and control over the marijuana.
 Which means if the marijuana is in a backpack at a persons feet, or in a center console of a car, it's the same as if the marijuana were in the person's pocket.

 (a) Except as authorized by this chapter, a person commits an offense if the person knowingly or intentionally possesses a usable quantity of marihuana.

 If the amount of Marijuana is less than two ounces, then it's a Class B Misdemeanor, which is punishable by a maximum of six months in jail and/or $2,000 in fines.
 Between 2 ounces and 4 ounces is a Class A Misdemeanor, which is punishable by a maximum of 12 months in jail and/or $4,000 in fines.
 Over 4 ounces of Marijuana is a felony.

 |Class C Misdemeanor||Fine Only, No more than $500 fines|

 |Class B Misdemeanor||Not more than 180 days in a county jail, and/or no more than $2,000 fines|